Earth and Environmental Sciences Faculty 2018-2019

 Not Pictured: Josh Feinberg, Harvey Thorleifson, Peter Hudleston, and Katsumi Matsumoto

-The Department of Earth Sciences falls under the College of Science and Engineering at the University of Minnesota.
-The Department of Earth Sciences is involved in three basic activities: scientific research, education, and community service.
-Bachelor of Science degrees in Earth Sciences are offered through the College of Science and Engineering and the College of Liberal Arts.
+The Department of Earth and Environmental Sciences falls under the College of Science and Engineering at the University of Minnesota.
+The Department of Earth and Environmental Sciences is involved in three basic activities: scientific research, education, and community service.
+Bachelor of Science degrees in Earth Sciences and in Environmental Geosciences are offered through the College of Science and Engineering and the College of Liberal Arts.
 In all cases students are required to complete a comprehensive core curriculum in basic earth science and to obtain a strong background in mathematics, chemistry, and physics.
-Undergraduate students are mainly from Minnesota, and many go on to graduate studies at major universities across the country. (go to Earth Sciences Undergraduate Programs)
+Undergraduate students are mainly from Minnesota, and many go on to graduate studies at major universities across the country. (go to Earth and Environmental Sciences Undergraduate Programs)

 In the area of public service, the faculty advises state agencies and communities in matters of waste disposal, lake restoration, groundwater protection, conservation of natural resources, and exploration of the state's mineral resources.
 In addition, the faculty and graduate students in the department cordially make time for the general public in the identification of rocks and possible meteorites.

 Head of the N.H.
-Winchell School of Earth Sciences and Head of the Department of Earth Sciences:
+Winchell School of Earth and Environmental Sciences and Head of the Department of Earth and Environmental Sciences:

 Director of Graduate Studies: